 The South East Local Enterprise Partnership (SELEP) Skills Advisory Group has been awarded LEP funding through its ‘Sector Support Fund’ to tackle tutor, teacher and trainer shortages called ‘Delivering Skills for the Future’.

 FE Sussex will be working in partnership with the Sussex Council of Training Providers, Kent Further Education, Kent Association of Training Organisations, the Essex Provider Network and the Federation of Essex Colleges.

-There will be bursary opportunities for staff working within post 16 colleges and independent training provider who are looking to undertake a Cert Ed or PGCE within the 2019-20 academic year.
+There will be bursary opportunities for staff working within post 16 colleges and independent training provider who are looking to undertake, within the academic year of 2019/20, a Level 3 teaching qualification, a Cert Ed or PGCE.

 Details of grants available are as follows:

-- Bursaries must be used to pay the programme/tuition costs of a new member of staff undertaking a Cert Ed of PGCE thus avoiding the need for that member of staff having to take out an Adult Loan to pay for those costs
+- Bursaries must be used to pay the programme/tuition costs of a new member of staff undertaking a Level 3 teaching qualification, Cert Ed or PGCE thus avoiding the need for that member of staff having to take out an Adult Loan to pay for those costs

-- There are 35 bursary grants to be allocated across Essex, Kent and East Sussex
+- Bursary grants are to be allocated across East Sussex, Essex and Kent

 - Evidence will be required to demonstrate the actual cost and payment for, the teacher training programme

 For an Information Flyer please click the following link: SELEP Bursary Information Flyer FINAL 17.12.19

 For an Application Form please click the following link: SELEP Bursary Application Form FINAL 17.12.19